 Practice the Minnesota Multiphasic Personality Inventory (MMPI) for free online (when you purchase the Cheat Sheet for just $4.49).
 Test preparation for employment or court cases.
 You can take the MMPI Online

-Get the Test & Results, with Instructions for self analysis or interpretation provided.
+Get the Test & Results, with Instructions for self analysis or interpretation provided with our MMPI Practice Test.

 Practice the MMPI before you need to take it for a Job application or other Government mandated requirement – or just because it is the most powerful self analysis tool available